Sophia-Arrupe International Residence

 Living Group

-Regulations and living guide
+Regulations and Living Guide

 The following are the rules and regulations, living guide of the dormitory.
+Please check the contents carefully before applying.

 Residence Period